-WHEREAS, the Prince George's County Planning Board has reviewed CNU-30458-13-01, 6819 Red Top Road, requesting certification of a nonconforming use for an existing six-unit apartment building in accordance with Subtitle 27 of the Prince George's County Code; and
+WHEREAS, the Prince George's County Planning Board has reviewed Certification of Nonconforming Use CNU-15552-2014 requesting certification of a nonconforming use for a six-unit multifamily building in accordance with Subtitle 27 of the Prince George's County Code; and

-WHEREAS, after consideration of the evidence presented at the public hearing on November 20, 2014, the Prince George's County Planning Board finds:
+WHEREAS, after consideration of the evidence presented at the public hearing on May 21, 2015, the Prince George's County Planning Board finds:

-A. Location and Field Inspection: The subject property, 6819 Red Top Road, is located 410 feet from the intersection of Red Top Road and East-West Highway (MD 410).
-The site is developed with a two-story, brick, garden-style, six-unit apartment building on a cul-de-sac.
-Access to the property is off of Red Top Road.
+A. Location and Field Inspection: The subject property, 906 Fairview Avenue, is located on the west side of Fairview Avenue, approximately 300 feet north of its intersection with Red Top Road.
+The site is developed with a two-story, brick, garden-style, six-unit apartment building.
+Access to the property is off of Fairview Avenue.
 Off-street parking is available for the subject property.
 Prince George's County District Council Resolution 82-1970 waived the off-street parking requirements for this property, in addition to the other apartment buildings in the Hampshire View Subdivision, because a portion of the parking spaces extend beyond the property onto Red Top Road.